-When you do go to buy the Zyrtec, make sure that you aren’t purchasing Zyrtec-D which is their is their formula for nasal issues.
+When you do go to buy the Zyrtec, make sure that you aren’t purchasing Zyrtec-D which is the formula for nasal issues.
 It has pseudoephedrine, which can really harm a dog.
 Make sure that the only active ingredient is cetirizine.

 Proper Zyrtec Dosage for a Dog

 How much Zyrtec can you give your dog?
 Like humans, weight is the number one consideration for administering a drug.
 Unlike humans, adult dogs very in size tremendously.
 Although Zyrtec is fairly harmless, it is not wise to just give your dog a few pills and see what happens.
 That’s why we always recommend speaking with your veterinarian to get their ideal dosage.
 They may also have a better treatment option.
 Many vets prefer Benadryl over Zyrtec.

 |Less than 15 Lbs.||1 tablet daily 5mg|

 |15-39 Lbs.||2 tablets daily 10mg total|

 |40+||2 tablets daily 10mg x 2 20mg total|

 Zyrtec for Dogs: Safety

 You should always consult your veterinarian before you give your dog any medication.